wangbing112/DsLAPM/README.md

-code for Local Angle Information Propagation Model Based on Dual Scale For Crystal Property Prediction
+CODE FOR Local Angle Information Propagation Model Based on Dual Scale For Crystal Property Prediction